Esi Lufo

-Esi Lufo (born 10 September 2001) is an Albanian footballer who plays as a forward for League1 British Columbia club Rivers FC and the Albania women's national team.
+Esi Lufo (born 10 September 2001) is an Albanian footballer who plays as a forward for the TRU WolfPack in the Canadian university system and the Albania women's national team.

+Early life

+Lufo began playing football at the age of 5.

 University career

 In 2020, she had been set to attend the University of Charleston and play for the women's soccer team, but ultimately did not play.

 In 2023, she moved to Canada to attend Thompson Rivers University, where she will play for the women's soccer team.
+On September 16, 2023, she scored her first goal in a match against the Saskatchewan Huskies.

 Club career

 Lufo began her senior career with Kinostudio in the Albanian Women's National Championship, where she played for three years.
+She made her professional debut at age 14.